franciscop/polystore/readme.md

 ## Performance

-> TL;DR: if you only use the item operations (add,set,get,has,del) and your store supports expiration natively, you have nothing to worry about!
+> TL;DR: if you only use the item operations (add,set,get,has,del) and your client supports expiration natively, you have nothing to worry about!

 While all of our stores support `expires`, `.prefix()` and group operations, the nature of those makes them to have different performance characteristics.

-**Expires** we polyfill expiration when the underlying library does not support it.
+**Expires** we polyfill expiration when the underlying client library does not support it.
 The impact on read/write operations and on data size of each key should be minimal.
 However, it can have a big impact in storage size, since the expired keys are not evicted automatically.
 Note that when attempting to read an expired key, polystore **will delete that key**.
 However, if an expired key is never read, it would remain in the datastore and could create some old-data issues.
 This is **especially important where sensitive data is involved**!
 To fix this, the easiest way is calling `await store.entries();` on a cron job and that should evict all of the old keys (this operation is O(n) though, so not suitable for calling it on EVERY API call, see the next point).

-**Group operations** these are there mostly for small datasets only, for one-off scripts or for dev purposes, since by their own nature they can _never_ be high performance.
+**Group operations** these are there mostly for small datasets only, for one-off scripts or for dev purposes, since by their own nature they can _never_ be high performance in the general case.
 But this is normal if you think about traditional DBs, reading a single record by its ID is O(1), while reading all of the IDs in the DB into an array is going to be O(n).
 Same applies with polystore.

 **Substores** when dealing with a `.prefix()` substore, the same applies.
 Item operations should see no performance degradation from `.prefix()`, but group operations follow the above performance considerations.
 Some engines might have native prefix support, so performance in those is better for group operations in a substore than the whole store.
 But in general you should consider `.prefix()` as a convenient way of classifying your keys and not as a performance fix for group operations.

 ## Expires

-> Warning: if a client doesn't support expiration natively, we will hide expired keys on the API calls for a nice DX, but _old data might not be evicted automatically_, which is relevant especially for sensitive information.
-You'd want to set up a cron job to evict it manually, since for large datasets it might be more expensive (O(n)).
+> Warning: if a client doesn't support expiration natively, we will hide expired keys on the API calls for a nice DX, but _old data might not be evicted automatically_.
+See [the notes in Performance](#performance) for details on how to work around this.

 We unify all of the clients diverse expiration methods into a single, easy one with `expires`: